05 March 2021

 Miltos Kambourides is the founder and Managing Partner of Dolphin Capital Partners (DCP), a private equity business founded in 2004, specialising in real estate investments.
-DCP’s main investment vehicle is Dolphin Capital Investors (DCI), the largest real estate company by net assets listed on AIM (Alternative Investment Market) of the London Stock Exchange.
+DCP’s main investment vehicle is Dolphin Capital Investors (DCI), which has been a leading investor and developer in the luxury residential resort sector, listed on AIM (Alternative Investment Market) of the London Stock Exchange.
 Since its inception in 2005, DCI has raised almost €1 billion of equity funds and has grown to become a leading global real estate investor and developer of seaside integrated resorts.
-Today DCI controls 63 million m2 fronted by 59 kilometers of coastline, has a large number of resorts under development and owns 50% of Aristo Developers, the biggest second home developer in Cyprus.

 Miltos was previously a founding partner of Soros Real Estate Partners (SREP), a global real estate private equity business formed in 1999 by George Soros, which executed a number of complex real estate transactions in Western Europe and Japan.

 While at SREP, he was primarily responsible for investments relating to property outsourcing in the UK and for the SREP investment strategy in Southeast Europe.
 He was the deal leader and founder of Mapeley Ltd, which went on to become the second largest real estate outsourcing company in the UK after winning two major 20-year multi-billion-GBP contracts: one with the Inland Revenue and Custom & Excise Departments of the UK and one with the Abbey National Bank.